Careers360 Logo

 ATP - Energy Currency of the Cell

-Adenosine triphosphate or ATP is a nucleotide and is made up of an adenine base, a ribose sugar and three phosphate groups.
-This is the reason why it is known as the energy currency of the cell as it plays a central role in energy fulfilment.
+Adenosine triphosphate or ATP is the energy currency of the cell.
+It is a nucleotide made up of an adenine base, a ribose sugar and three phosphate groups.
+This is the reason why it is known as the energy currency of the cell, as it plays a central role in energy fulfilment.

 ATP serves as an energy shuttle that imports and exports energy within the cells.
 In cellular respiration, energy from the nutrients is harnessed and used to produce ATP from ADP (adenosine diphosphate).
-This high energy phosphate bond in ATP can then be hydrolyzed to ADP and phosphate, energy is released for cellular activities such as muscle contraction, transport of molecules across cell membranes, and synthesis of proteins and lipids among others.
+This high-energy phosphate bond in ATP can then be hydrolysed to ADP and phosphate, and energy is released for cellular activities such as muscle contraction, transport of molecules across cell membranes, and synthesis of proteins and lipids, among others.

 The ATP structure is discussed below: